Love Writing Personal Statements?

 It’s crazy-hard to write a compelling personal statement when you actually dread the process.
 That’s what usually happens when college season kicks into high gear, and you’re up against the clock.

-Imagine unearthing the stories that illuminate who you are without the pressure of application deadlines haunting every thought.
+If you're a high school junior – imagine unearthing the stories that illuminate who you are without the pressure of application deadlines haunting every thought.

 See what happens when you make a conscious decision to enjoy the process of self-reflection.
 If you’re not used to writing personal narratives, it may seem impossible, at first.
-But your decision can produce positive outcomes.

 To make this work, you’ll need some strategies –

 Pre-writing exercises can activate creativity, and cue memories related to life experiences.
 They can provide the raw material you’ll need to draw on later, when you're drafting your personal statement.

 The freewriting approach helps you bypass your inner-critic so you can connect with your authentic voice.